Kicer86/movie_merger/README.md

 transcode.py takes video directory as an input parameter and transcodes all found videos with x265 codec.<br/>
 Script tries to find optimal CRF for each video by comparing original video with transcoded one and measuring quality.
 As of now it looks for a CRF value giving SSIM ≈ 0.98 result.

-Currently this is a very simple script.
-It has no 'dry run' mode nor any other options.
-Just run it with the input dir.<br/>
-Please mind ctrl+c is not supported yet, so be careful when you stop its work.